The Greatest Crime Against Humanity

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Source: Bannon’s War Room - Hearts of Oak: Dr Naomi Wolf - Enhancing Health Through Nutrition: Strengthening Your Immune System https://rumble.com/v4nhoh3-hearts-of-oak-dr-naomi-wolf-enhancing-health-through-nutrition-strengthenin.html
+Bannon’s War Room - Hearts of Oak: Dr Naomi Wolf - Enhancing Health Through Nutrition: Strengthening Your Immune System